WoyramA/Crowdfunding-ETL/README.md

 ## Overview
 Following, the successful processiong of the crowdfunding data, Independent funding then provided a new dataset (backers_info) about the backers which was added to the initial dataset.
-The new dataset was extracted, transformed and cleaned with Python, into backers table
+The new dataset was extracted, transformed and cleaned with Python, into backers table as https://github.com/WoyramA/Crowdfunding-ETL/blob/main/backers.csv
 Backers Table: